Amazon lets Alexa users disable human voice recording review

 Bloomberg reported in April that Amazon uses human annotators and reviewers to verify Alexa language understanding interpretation, news that drew the ire of privacy advocates and the wider public.
 Since then, news reports have highlighted similar practices by other tech giants.

-Earlier this week, Google and Apple both pledged to suspend some of its voice data review by people.
-Following the leak of Google Assistant user voice recordings last month, Google said human reviewers listen to voice to improve the assistant’s ability to recognize accents, languages, and dialects.
+Earlier this week, Google and Apple both pledged to suspend some of their voice data review by people.
+Following the leak of Google Assistant user voice recordings last month, Google said human reviewers listen to voice recordings to improve the assistant’s ability to recognize accents, languages, and dialects.

 In a statement provided to VentureBeat about the change introduced Friday, an Amazon spokesperson said: